parthparker249/Deep-Learning-for-Cervical-Cancer-Prediction/README.md

 - Fine-tune architecture and hyperparameters
 - Explore integration with electronic health record systems

-> "Early detection saves lives.
-Deep learning gives us a powerful tool to make that possible."
+**"Early detection saves lives.
+Deep learning gives us a powerful tool to make that possible."**

+## Research Citations
+1. Gupta A, Parveen A, Kumar A, Yadav P. Advancement in Deep Learning Methods for Diagnosis and Prognosis of Cervical Cancer.
+Curr Genomics.
+2022 Aug 11;23(4):234-245. doi: 10.2174/1389202923666220511155939.
+PMID: 36777879; PMCID: PMC9875539.

 ---